LonamiWebs/lonamiwebs.github.io/content/blog/woce-8.md

 impl Snapshot {
     pub fn new(process: &Process, regions: &[winapi::um::winnt::MEMORY_BASIC_INFORMATION]) -> Self {
-        let modules = process.enum_modules().unwrap();
+        // These are used to determine "base" blocks. let modules = process.enum_modules().unwrap();

-        let mut blocks = regions
+        // Adapt all regions used by the program into our friendlier structure. let mut blocks = regions
             .iter()
             .map(|r| Block {